We did but we didn't do Oberammergau

 A lean fellow leaned out the door.
 “Hi,” he chirped.
 “I’m Marcus.
 Hop in.”

-Who he was, how he got there, or how he knew we were us, I’ll never know.
-Vicki also beat me up the stair.
+How he knew who we were, I’ll never know.
+Vicki beat me up the stairs before I could ask.

 I didn’t exactly understand any of this but that was ok.
 All I knew is that the windshield wipers were swishing the falling gob drops from the glass and we were not standing in them but sitting in a empty but dry bus with two strangers somewhere near the Austrian-German border.
 There was even a chance of a hotel room in our future.